 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 This content is powered by HomeInsurance.com (NPN: 8781838).
 For more information, please see our .

-Insurers deny the death benefit on life insurance claims for reasons of policy delinquency, material misrepresentation, contestable circumstances and documentation failure.
+- Life insurance claims may be denied for policy delinquency, material misrepresentation, contestable circumstances or documentation failure.

 - Lying about income

 - Non-disclosure of another life insurance policy

 - Incorrect application information provided by the agent

 - False or incomplete information about medical history

 Contestable circumstances involve a death outside the scope of coverage, likely because the timing of the death falls within a contestable timeframe.
 A contestability period typically lasts the first two to three years following a policy’s effective date.
 During this period, insurers may deny claims under certain circumstances.